Colex317/citibike-challenge/README.md

     - What are the top stations in the city for ending a journey (for the months of January and June)?
 Based on the data, why?

 2. **Citibike usage and trip durations:**
-   - What is the duration of a bike trip for the top 10 users?
    - How many trips have been recorded in total during the chosen period?
    - What is the average trip duration for the months of January and June?
    - What is the average trip duration per user type (customer vs. subscribers)?
+   - What is the total riding duration for the top 10 users over the selected period?

 3. **Gender analysis:**
+     - Is there a significant gender disparity in the regular usage of bike-share services?
-     - What is the average trip for each gender by user type?
+     - What is the average trip duration for each gender by user type?
      - What is the typical start time by gender?

 # Analysis